Burnaby City Council

-The Burnaby City Council is the governing body for the City of Burnaby, British Columbia, Canada.
+Burnaby City Council is the governing body for the city of Burnaby, British Columbia, Canada.

 The council consists of the mayor and eight elected city councillors representing the city as a whole.
 Municipal elections also select seven school trustees.

-Municipal elections are held every four years across the Province on the third Saturday of October or the third Saturday of November.
+Municipal elections are held every four years across the province on the third Saturday of October or the third Saturday of November.